Bank of Portugal picks new CEO for BES successor Novo Banco

 On Saturday, Chief Executive Vitor Bento, finance director Joao Moreira Rato and deputy CEO Jose Honorio - all handpicked by the Bank of Portugal in July - said they were leaving because their initial mandate to revive the bank with private money had changed too much since the government bailout.

-Weekly newspaper Expresso said on Saturday the executives had objected to the central bank's plan to sell Novo Banco as soon as possible to recover the 3.9 billion euros ($5.1 billion) in public funds used in the rescue.
+Weekly newspaper Expresso said on Saturday the executives had objected to the central bank's plan to sell Novo Banco as soon as possible to recover the 3.9 billion euros (3.14 billion pound) in public funds used in the rescue.

 The three men denied any conflict, but said that since the procedure for a swift sale had been launched and was being managed by the central bank, they felt "that the right thing to do is to hand over the reins to another management team".